oreillyh/Iris-Data-Set-Project/README.md

   * *Online*
     Where the model has to adapt continuously to new data

   Choosing the correct machine learning model for the data we have is an important choice in the process of data analysis.
 Such decisions may be to proceed with models such as linear regression where there is a linear relationship between parameters, polynomial regression, or decision trees, to name a few examples.
   [Ref] [Grus, J.; Data Science from Scratch, 2017, O'Reilly] [http://scikit-learn.org/stable/tutorial/basic/tutorial.html]

-##### 2.3.2 Machine Learning carried out on Iris Data Set
+##### 2.4.2 Machine Learning carried out on Iris Data Set

+The Scikitlearn library site contains various examples of machine learning models of the Iris data set including principal component analysis, logistic regression and nearest neighbours classification (amongst others) ref: [http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html]

    ### 3.0  DISCUSSION AND CONCLUSION